Viktor Taratuta: The Schmidt Inheritance

-The dead man also had a 15 years brother, Andrei, who met Lenin and Taratuta in Vyborg with his lawyers.
+The dead man also had a 15 years brother, Aleksey, who met Lenin and Taratuta in Vyborg with his lawyers.
 According to one witness, the negotiations were going calmly until Taratuta suddenly threatened death on anyone who came between the Bolsheviks and the inheritance.
 The youth waived his claim on the money.

 The affair created a scandal in revolutionary circles, not least because Taratuta was not popular or trusted.
 The leader of the Moscow Bolsheviks, Rosalia Zemlyachka accused him of being a police agent.
 This accusation was investigated by Vladimir Burtsev, the RSDLP's specialist in exposing police agents, who concluded that he was a scoundrel, but not a spy.
 When other revolutionaries complained to Lenin about Taratuta's questionable character, he reputedly laughed and replied:

 Later career

 Taratuta emigrated in summer 1908, where Lenin appointed him secretary of the Bolsheviks' Foreign Bureau, and to France in 1909, where he joined the French Socialist Party.
 He returned to Russia in 1919, and ran the French section of Comintern.
 In 1921, he transferred to economic work.
-From 1924 until his death, he was head of the UUSR Bank of Foreign Trade.
+From 1924 until his death, he was head of the USSR Bank of Foreign Trade.